 Surgery for endometrioma‐associated pain

 - Endometrioma refers to blood-filled cysts in your ovary.
-Laparoscopic removal of ovarian endometriotic cyst walls is done if you have bigger cysts (≥3 cm).
+Laparoscopic removal of ovarian endometriotic cyst walls for bigger cysts (≥3 cm) is the method of choice.
 It is better to remove than to drain its content and leave it as such.
 In this way, you avoid the reappearance of cysts.

 - But at times surgeons prefer draining the cysts if you are planning a pregnancy in the future.
 In cases of infertility removing the cyst may damage the ovary and future egg production.

-- It should be noted that endometriomas are sometimes associated with deep infiltrating endometriosis (DIE).
-In these cases, you should get your endometriosis surgery done at a higher speciality fertility centre.
+- You may have these endometriomas with deep infiltrating endometriosis (DIE).
+In these cases, you should opt for endometriosis surgery at a higher specialty fertility center.